tomankirilov/VPainter/README.md

 **make local copy** : makes a local copy of the mesh.
 It is useful if you don't want to overwrite your original mesh data.

 # **LIMITATIONS:**
-Currently Vpainter does not support godot's primitive meshes.
+* Currently Vpainter does not support godot's primitive meshes.
 It only works with imported meshes.
+* Currently only RGB painting is supported.
+Alpha channel painting is in the works.

 # **ADDITIONAL RESOURCES:**
 In **VPainter/addons/vpainter/additional_resources/** you will find two shaders: